KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 ## Features 🔴

 The website is comprised of seven pages, four of which are accessible from the navigation menu (home page, about us page, games page & booking page).
 The last 3 pages are a "sign up", "log in" and "hours & pricing" which is shown in the navigation meny but cant access or use it.
+The "sign up " and "log in" pages are available becouse this requires another programming language along with a database which is not included into this project.

 * All Pages on the website have:
   * A responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is the two links for "sign up" and "Log in".
 In the middle of the navigation bar an image of Max_Fps logo..
 To the right of the navigation bar are the links to the websites pages (home, about, games, pricing and booking).
 When viewing with mobile devices the navigation links change to a burger toggler.
 This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on mobile devices to navigate a site.
   ![Navigation bar](assets/images/readme/image-navigationbar.png)
   ![Navigation bar](assets/images/readme/image-navhamburger.png)

-  * A footer which contains social media icon links to all the plattforms along with other importent links as companys policy and regulation.
+  * A footer which contains social media icon links to all the plattforms along with other important links as companys policy and regulation.
 There is also an company logo which takes the user to the contact us page.
 Icons were used to keep the footer clean and because they are universally recognisable and attract more young audience.
 The footer is also including the opening hours as this information are crusial for the user experience.
-Important information are in the footer.
+Important information are in the footer and everyone knows that.
+The "Support" section in my footer is not available at this moment.
+The links are not working.
+This is only for display purpose only.
   ![Footer bar](assets/images/readme/image-footer.png)

 * Future Implementations.
-  * Want to implement the "Sign up" function.
-Want to have a database were members can create membership and log in to have discounts, request points.
+  * Want to implement the "Sign up" "log in" function.
+Want to have a database were members can create membership and log in to have discounts, promotion and to see their gaming profile.
 Members should have their own profile, were they can see hours played etc.
   * I want also to develop a more smoother booking system.
 Where the client/customer can see a map of all seats, computer available in the Gaming Cafe to click and book.
 Live updating booking system for better performance.

-### Accessibility
+### Accessibility 🔻

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 I have achieved this by: